-Such apps can help manage a user's medication, track their disease, establish healthy habits and share data with doctors and caregivers.
+Healthcare application development can help manage a user's medication, track their disease, establish healthy habits and share data with doctors and caregivers.
 Advanced AI and machine learning can be used to facilitate personalization and enable proactive, preventative interventions.

 - Integration with electronic health records, where the doctor can keep records of the patient's condition, treatment history, medications, and dosage.